LucaFilipozzi/til/haproxy/responding_to_acme_challenges_with_haproxy.md

 #### /etc/dehydrated/domains.txt

-Specify aliases in order to leverage dehydrated's [alternate configuration per alias](https://github.com/dehydrated-io/dehydrated/blob/master/docs/per-certificate-config.md) feature to obtain both RSA and ECDSA certificates for a domain.
+Specify [multiple aliases per domain](https://github.com/dehydrated-io/dehydrated/blob/master/docs/domains_txt.md#aliases) to leverage dehydrated's [alternate configurations per alias](https://github.com/dehydrated-io/dehydrated/blob/master/docs/per-certificate-config.md) feature to obtain both RSA and ECDSA certificates for a domain.

-Note that the alias name must end in `rsa` or `ecdsa` as these values [meaningful to haproxy](http://docs.haproxy.org/2.6/configuration.html#3.1-ssl-load-extra-files): the hook script parses these values from the alias name rather than maintaining an internal mapping of some kind.
+Note that the alias name must end in either `rsa` or `ecdsa` as these values [meaningful to haproxy](http://docs.haproxy.org/2.6/configuration.html#3.1-ssl-load-extra-files): the hook script parses these values from the alias rather than attempting discerning the type of private key.

 ```text
 # format is: domainName [, domainAltName(s)] > alias